The Quantum Frontier

 Quantum Advantage

-For classical problems like route planning and grid management, the picture is much murkier.
-Some quantum approaches have shown early results, but the honest answer is that nobody has yet proven that quantum can beat the best classical methods today.
+For classical problems like route planning and grid management, on the other hand, the picture is much murkier.
+While some quantum approaches have produced positive results, so far no one has yet proven that quantum methods can beat the best classical methods today.
 This will likely happen one day, but that day could be five or 20 years away.
-Leading theorists caution that the gap between proof-of-concept demonstrations and commercially relevant advantage may take years to close.
+The gap between proof-of-concept demonstrations and commercially relevant advantage remains wide.
+One telling indicator is that researchers report that even well-resourced quantum computing programs do not yet have enough meaningful workloads to fully utilize existing quantum hardware.
+The bottleneck, as such, is not with machines, but with algorithms and applications.

 How Quantum Sensing Works: Superposition, Interference, and Precision Measurement